kelseyygroom/search-engine/README.md

 The search component reads a query from the console, stems and tokenizes terms, and then retrieves all relevant document ids from the inverted index.
 It narrows down the document ids to show only those that are common among all query terms.
 Based on tf-idf scores, results are returned for the query sorted by relevance.

-## How to Run the Search Engine:
+## Running the Search Engine:

 1. Download the code and sample index JSON files.
 Ensure all files are stored in the same directory (the sample index files should be removed from their folder).
-2. In the terminal, navigate to the directory the files are stored and type: ```shell python search.py ```
+2. In the terminal, navigate to the directory the files are stored and type: ```shell python search.py```
 3. You should be prompted to enter a query.
 You will recieve up to 50 relevant documents.
-Continue searching or type ```shell QUIT_SE``` to shut down the search engine.
+Continue searching or type ```QUIT_SE``` to shut down the search engine.